hirememorey/resilience-basketball/README.md

 **Goal:** Identify players who consistently perform better than expected in the playoffs, and explain *why* using mechanistic insights.

-**Current Status & Key Insight (V5.0 - Usage-Aware Model Complete, Phase 3.7 Complete ✅)**
+**Current Status & Key Insight (V5.0 - Usage-Aware Model Complete, Phase 3.8 Complete ✅)**

 The project has successfully developed a complete "Stylistic Stress Test" system to predict and explain playoff resilience with **usage-aware conditional predictions**.
-Phase 3.7 refinements have been implemented, including a critical data completeness fix that resolved missing pressure resilience data for 3,253 players.
-Current validation shows **62.5% pass rate** (10/16) with thresholds now based on the full dataset.
+Phase 3.8 addressed the Reference Class Problem by recalibrating thresholds to the relevant population (rotation players/stars).
+Current validation shows **68.8% pass rate** (11/16) with the Sabonis fix (80.22% → 30.00%) validating the "Dependency = Fragility" principle.

 - **`V5.0 Predictive Model`**: An XGBoost Classifier that achieves **62.22% accuracy** (improved from 59.4%) in predicting a player's Playoff Archetype (King, Bulldozer, Sniper, Victim) based on five Regular Season "Stress Vectors" **plus usage-aware features**:
     1.  **Creation Vector**: Measures efficiency drop-off when forced to create own shot.